← Back home

 A good brief includes:

-- The audience.
-Not "SaaS decision makers" — the specific person.
-Their role, their level of sophistication, what they already know, what keeps them up at night.
+• The audience.
+The specific person — their role, sophistication, what they already know, what keeps them up at night.

-- The job-to-be-done.
-Is this piece supposed to generate search traffic?
+• The job-to-be-done.
+Generate search traffic?
 Move someone from awareness to consideration?
 Give a sales rep something to send post-demo?
-The same topic serves different purposes.

-- Sources and access.
+• Sources and access.
 Who can the writer interview?
-What internal data or customer stories can they draw from?

-- Voice guidance.
+• Voice guidance.
 What does your brand sound like?
-What words do you avoid?
-Do you have examples of content you've loved?

 The paid test assignment